How Caring for a Sick Child made me an Entrepreneur

 My daughter got to grow up with a parent at her side, and although she is not ”cured”, she is leading a very productive life as a social worker in the Colorado school system.

-I on the other hand have never returned to an office job, but have evolved and pivoted in a number of directions that all started with the farm.
+I, on the other hand have never returned to an office job, but have evolved and pivoted in a number of directions that all started with the farm.

 Had to learn to cook all that fresh produce right?
-So these days I share and publish my experiences with food, health and gardening on my blog, “Farm to Jar”.
-I also sell those fresh preserves and herbal teas at my online site, ”HeathGlen”.
-Oh, and I visit both kids in Colorado every chance I get.
-Neither one of them wanted to take on that girly work of farming!
+So these days I share and publish my experiences with food, diet and gardening on my blog, “Farm to Jar”.
+I also sell the herbal teas from this online site, as well as at the farmers’ markets.

 Cheers!
 Ciao!
 Happy Trails!